boxyhq/website/docs/jackson/sso-providers/google.md

 # Google SAML SSO

-In this section, we will show you how to setup your own custom SAML application for Google SAML.
+In this section, we will show you how to set up your own custom SAML application for Google SAML.

 ## Create Application

 From your Google Admin console, click **Apps** from the sidebar then click **Web and mobile apps** from the list.

-If your application is alread created, choose it from the list and move to the section [Configure Application](#configure-application)
+If your application is already created, choose it from the list and move to the section [Configure Application](#configure-application)

 If you haven't created a SAML application, click **Add custom SAML app** from the menu.

 ![img alt](/img/sso-providers/google/1.png)

-Give your application a **App name** and click **Continue**.
+Give your application an **App name** and click **Continue**.

 ![img alt](/img/sso-providers/google/2.png)